notesourcing/notesourcing.github.io/FEATURES.md

 ### ✅ Comments System

 - **Add Comments**: Users can comment on any note they have access to
+- **Threaded Replies**: Users can reply to comments creating nested conversations
-- **View Comments**: Threaded display of comments on note detail pages
+- **View Comments**: Hierarchical display of comments and replies with proper indentation
-- **Delete Comments**: Comment authors can delete their own comments
+- **Delete Comments**: Comment authors can delete their own comments and replies
-- **Real-time Updates**: Comments appear instantly via onSnapshot listeners
+- **Real-time Updates**: Comments and replies appear instantly via onSnapshot listeners
 - **User Attribution**: Comments show author name and timestamp
+- **Nested Depth Control**: Limits reply nesting to prevent UI issues (max 3 levels)
+- **Permissions**: Only logged-in users can add comments and replies
 - **Permissions**: Only logged-in users can add comments
 - **Note Detail Page**: Individual note view/edit interface
 - **Community Pages**: Community-specific note feeds